UPPMAX/cloud-tests/README.md

 Created by Elias Rudberg in October 2016.

+Tested for instances created from the the Ubuntu-16.04 image on Smog.

 To use these scripts, do as follows:

 (1) Edit set_ips_and_keyfile.sh to add the IP addresses of the